Signs of Financial Abuse of the Elderly

 - Your loved one does not receive account statements - they are sent to another relative or caregiver

 - Signatures on your loved one's checks seem suspicious

 - Suspicious expenses appear after a person is added to your loved one's accounts

 - Your loved one is accompanied by the person to the bank, is not allowed to speak about financial transactions, or appears nervous in front of the suspected abuser

 - The suspected abuser gives strange explanations about financial activity, and your loved one seems oblivious about the activity

 These are just some of the signs of elder financial abuse.
 An abuser could be stealing money from your loved one, impersonating their identity by signing checks or documents, or could be physically intimidating them into handing over money or access to accounts.
 Your loved one may not tell you because they be unaware the impropriety is taking place or because they may be scared of the repercussions.

 If you suspect that your elderly loved one is being financially abused, it's important that you reach out to an attorney first to obtain sound legal advice and course of action.
 The abuser could take dire action, such as cleaning out accounts, or could try to destroy evidence if you confront them about your suspicions.
 It is better to work with an attorney who can legally obtain the evidence needed and can help you protect your loved one.

-If you have questions or concerns about financial abuse of an elderly person, contact the attorneys at Stockton & Stern for compassionate legal guidance.
+If you have questions or concerns about financial abuse of an elderly person, contact the attorneys at Stockton & Kandt for compassionate legal guidance.
 Call us at (913) 856-2828 or use our secure, online form to schedule a consultation today.